AnotherKamila/bc-thesis/src/1-requirements.md

 ### Reliability {#requirements:reliability}

 Points of access should be accessible even when things go wrong; specifically partial power or network outages must not prevent the system from allowing access, nor cause loss of access logs.
-Temporary server failure must also cause no problems.
+Temporary server failure must cause no problems.
 Furthermore, the design and implementation should allow for a simple failover mechanism.

 ### Security {#requirements:security}

 Deadlock must not allow illegitimate access.
-Also, to protect privacy, logs or card IDs must not leak.
+To protect privacy, logs or card IDs must not leak.
 We cannot assume a private communication channel.
 Therefore all communication in both directions must be authenticated and kept confidential.

 [^power]: See section \ref{requirements:other:power-outage} for the discussion of behavior during power outages.